|

 If your child brings home a reading book every week

-from school, you could take the opportunity to practise spelling
+from school, you could take the opportunity to try spelling

 some of the key words from it together.
 This will not only help your